 Today’s Internet is immobile, unable to adapt to the unique needs of each user.
-Web 3.0 is expected to be more interactive and dynamic.
-It will reimagine the web experience with structural improvements, ensuring democratization across all elements of the internet, by incorporating artificial intelligence and blockchain technologies.
+We expect Web 3.0 to be more interactive and dynamic.
+It will reimagine the web experience with structural improvements, ensuring democratization across all elements of the Internet by incorporating artificial intelligence and blockchain technologies.

 Web 3.0 eliminates the need for centralized servers by storing data securely and distributing it across numerous devices.

 The primary distinctions between Web 1.0 and Web 2.0 are quite simple to spot.
-Users that utilize the former consult online pages passively and do not create their own content in general.
+Users who utilize the former consult online pages passively and do not create their content in general.
 Users connect with sites (and each other) via social networking platforms, forums, and other means.
-The distinctions are less obvious in the Web 3.0 generation of the internet.
+The distinctions could be clearer in the Web 3.0 generation of the Internet.

 Features Of Web 3.0

 The next development in the development of the Internet is the Semantic Web.
 The Semantic Web enhances web technologies’ capacities to generate, share, and connect content via search and analysis by comprehending the meaning of words rather than keywords or numbers.

 By combining semantic skills with natural language processing, computers may understand information at a human-like level, resulting in faster and more relevant outcomes.
 As a result, they grow more intelligent and better able to meet the needs of their users.

 In Web 3.0, three-dimensional design is prevalent in websites and services.
 Museum guides, video games, eCommerce, and geospatial contexts are examples.